Slang and Mental Health Language: How Gen Z Communicates About Well-Being

 Usage: Frames struggle as temporary and manageable, reducing fear and stigma.

-Our observation: This phrase appeared in 450,000 mental health-related posts in 2025.
-It's often used to normalize struggle as part of life rather than pathology.
+This phrase saw widespread use in mental health-related posts in 2025.
+It is often used to normalize struggle as part of life rather than pathology.

 Cultural impact: Represents Gen Z's effort to normalize mental health challenges rather than pathologize them.